-Whether you do yoga like Classy customer support agent Britney Haas, or another type of workout, exercise is a fantastic stress-reliever that pumps up endorphins, enhances your mood, and gets you a better night’s sleep.
+Whether you do yoga like Classy care agent Britney Haas, or another type of workout, exercise is a fantastic stress-reliever that pumps up endorphins, enhances your mood, and gets you a better night’s sleep.

 Fit a short workout—even if just a 10-minute walk before work—into your last days of the year.
 Head outdoors for best results, since natural sunlight can release serotonin in your brain, lifting your mood and helping you feel calm.

 Make like former care agent Brad Harris and spark a scent and flare those nostrils.
 Research shows that aromatherapy can relieve stress and the smell of lavender, in particular, creates a calming effect that reduces anxiety levels.
 Use a lavender-scented candle or air freshener in your office, lather up with scented body wash, or massage a bit of essential oil into your wrists and temples.